Skip to content

 • Stipendium Hungaricum

-• Fully funded scholarship covering tuition, accommodation, monthly allowance, and health insurance
+• Fully funded: tuition, accommodation, allowance, and health insurance

 • Eiffel Excellence Scholarships

-• For top-performing students; includes stipend, travel allowance, and tuition waivers
+• Includes stipend, travel allowance, and tuition support

-• Income-based and cover tuition, housing, and meals
+• Income-based support for tuition, housing, and meals

 Ireland 20 hrs (term), 40 hrs (holidays) Retail, logistics, hospitality